Introduction

 6. Automate repetitive tasks

 Automating repetitive tasks using workflow automation software can improve efficiency and productivity.
-It saves you the time on creation and delegation of tasks.
+It saves you time on the creation and delegation of tasks.
 This saves time that can be utilized on other responsibilities.

 7. Do not switch between tasks